munificent/craftinginterpreters/book/classes-and-instances.md

 ^code new-instance-h (1 before, 1 after)

-We implement it here:
+We implement that function here:

 ^code new-instance

 We store a reference to the instance's class.
 Then we initialize the field table to an empty hash table.
 A new baby object is born!

-At the sadder end of an instance's lifespan, it gets freed:
+At the sadder end of the instance's lifespan, it gets freed:

 ^code free-instance (4 before, 1 after)

-The instance owns its field table, when freeing memory for the instance, we also free the table.
+The instance owns its field table so when freeing the instance, we also free the table.

-Speaking of memory management, we also need to support instances in the garbage collector.
-Fields are the most important source of indirect references to other objects.
-Most live objects that are not roots are alive because some instance references the object in a field.
-So tracing instances is paramount:
+Speaking of memory management, we also need to support instances in the garbage
+collector:

 ^code blacken-instance (4 before, 1 after)

-If the instance is alive, we need to keep its class around too.
-And, more importantly, we need to keep every object it references in a field.
-Fortunately, we already have a nice `markTable()` to make that easier.
+If the instance is alive, we need to keep its class around.
+Also, we need to keep every object referenced by the instance's fields.
+Most live objects that are not roots are reachable because some instance references the object in a field.
+Fortunately, we already have a nice `markTable()` function to make tracing them easy.

 Less critical but still important is printing: